karimdabbouz/content-agent/README.md

 #### Interactive Workflow

-1. After starting the CLI with the appropriate action and arguments, you'll be prompted to enter your instructions.
+1. After starting the CLI with the appropriate action and arguments, you'll be prompted to enter your instructions (and, for from-file-with-outline, to first create an outline, then generate content).
 2. The agent will process your request and display or save the output.
 3. Type `exit` to quit the CLI.